-Is there a policy in place?
-0 - No measures (i.e., no support) 1 - Support 99 - No information available to determine policy in place Interpretation guide Examples of housing support include rent payment support/relief, mortgage payment support/relief, eviction freezes/limitations, and foreclosure support.
-Any one kind of support (i.e., rent payment support/relief, mortgage payment support/relief, eviction freezes/limitations, OR foreclosure support) would count as a 1.
-The policy does not need to reflect all types of support to count as a 1.
-If a state or county had a pre-pandemic housing support policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0.
-Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided housing support at one point, but that program has since expired, this would be coded as 0.
-Code 0 if/when a program expires.
-If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration.
-County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 90. implementation of that program would not count for coding this indicator and should be coded as a 99.
+- Examples of housing support include rent payment support/relief, mortgage payment support/relief, eviction freezes/limitations, and foreclosure support. - Any one kind of support (i.e., rent payment support/relief, mortgage payment support/relief, eviction freezes/limitations, OR foreclosure support) would count as a 1.
+The policy does not need to reflect all types of support to count as a 1. - If a state or county had a pre-pandemic housing support policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0. - Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided housing support at one point, but that program has since expired, this would be coded as 0. - Code 0 if/when a program expires.
+If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration. - County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.